XL LG MD SM XS

 a professional woman standing outside and smiling at the camera

-You have additional obligations including registration, payroll contributions and Workers Comp.
+• If you paid your employee $1,000 or more in 2023 or 2024,you have additional obligations including employer registration, payroll contributions and Workers Comp.

 If you don’t comply, you could face financial penalties.
 It is unlawful for you to retaliate against a worker who exercises their rights.
-Part time babysitters, others engaged in "casual work," dog walkers, and more are excluded from this law.
+Workers engaged in "casual work," dog walkers, and more are excluded from this law.

 This page includes new protections provided by the Domestic Workers’ Bill of Rights which went into effect July 1, 2024.
 Regulations have not yet been published.
 Check back for updates.